i2STSinclair/MiniRPG/MiniRPG/Readme.md

 - MapViewModel accepts Player in constructor and exposes it for binding.
 - MainViewModel passes CurrentPlayer to MapViewModel.
 - Added TODO comments for pixel-art status window and animated portrait/player sprite.

+---

+## MapViewModel Player Binding & TODOs

+- MapViewModel now has a constructor accepting Player and exposes it for binding.
+- MainViewModel passes CurrentPlayer to MapViewModel for player info display.
+- Added TODOs for currency, inventory, and gear tabs next.